LearnersGuild/guide/Game_Manual/Stats.md

 The number of _other players'_ projects you've reviewed the completeness of.
 Represented as an integer.

-### Internal Project Review Count

-The number of your own projects you've reviewed the completeness of.
-Represented as an integer.

 ### Review Accuracy

 Review accuracy is a measure of how good a player is at evaluating the completeness of projects (both their own as well as others') as compared to players who have more review experience (higher RXP).